itaisteinherz/netoani.com/content/blog/advanced-python-type-hinting/index.md

 ---
-title: Cool new Python typing features
+title: Advanced Python type hinting
 date: 2022-01-18T22:13:46.273Z
-description: Interesting typing features released in Python 3.8 and later, which you can use today to find more bugs during development and ship better code.
+description: Advanced typing features which you can use today to find more bugs during development and ship better code.
 ---

 TODO: